mggg/mggg.github.io/voting-methods-modeling-25.md

 - Place-specific study exercise that walks through how you might help local groups predict how a transition in the voting system might be expected to play out; and
 - Brainstorming as a group about the next round of ideas for statistical modeling.

-While comfort with Python will be helpful, this VoteKit training will be absolutely accessible to Python beginners who are willing to give it a try.
+While comfort with Python will be helpful, this VoteKit training is designed to be absolutely accessible to Python beginners who are willing to give it a try.
 Attendees are highly welcome to make feature requests for the future.

 ## Training Materials
 Materials used during this workshop can be found in our [GitHub repository](https://github.com/mggg/Training_Materials/blob/main/voting_methods_modeling_june_2025.md).